TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 If you tell another person:

-Plain-English example:

 ```text
 Make tea.
 ```

-They already know hundreds of hidden steps:
+They fill in many hidden steps:

 * get a cup
 * boil water